delabj/scryAnotherDay/README.md

 ```

 This package is very much in the alpha stages, the API may change and
-breaking changes could be introduced.
+breaking changes may be introduced.
 This package is not maintained nor
 endorsed by scryfall.com, but is build according to the rules provided
-in their licence.
+in their license.

 ## Rate Limits & Good Citizenship

 In general Scryfall asks that you make no more than 10 requests per
-second, in addition they reccomend that you chache the data from
+second, in addition they recommend that you cache the data from scryfall
-scryfall once every 25 hours, in general though small updates are made
+once every 25 hours, in general though small updates are made per day,
-per day, prices are only updated every 24 hours, and gameplay
+prices are only updated every 24 hours, and gameplay information like
-information like card names, Oracle text, and mana costs, are made on a
+card names, Oracle text, and mana costs, are made on a significantly
-significantly less frequent basis.
-If only looking at elements that are
+less frequent basis.
+If only looking at elements that are unlikely to
-unlikely to update, it is encouraged that you process the data locally
+update, it is encouraged that you process the data locally in your own
-in your own database, and update far less frequently.
+database, and update far less frequently.

 ## Use of Scryfall data